pawap90/ts-gamified-code/02-memojigame-tile-match/README.md

 The game ends when the player matches every pair.

+Other rules:

-Green tiles cannot be flipped again.
+- Green tiles cannot be flipped again.
 They get disabled.
-After flipping one tile, the player must flip another one (a *different* one) to continue.
+- After flipping one tile, the player must flip another one (a *different* one) to continue.